Incremental Learning of Sparse Attention Patterns in Transformers: Stage-wise Formation of Sparse Patterns

 \subsection{Transformers Learn Incrementally}

-We train single-block decoder-based transformers with \(\nheads\) heads on sequences sampled as in \Cref{eq:markov_chain} by minimizing the cross entropy loss over the full sequence except the initial tokens \(x_{-w+1}, \ldots, x_0\) that are not sampled from the process.
-We keep the architecture as close to the standard practice as possible.
+We train single-block decoder transformers with \(\nheads\) heads on sequences sampled from \Cref{eq:markov_chain}, minimizing cross-entropy loss over the full sequence.
+The initial tokens \(x_{-w+1}, \ldots, x_0\) are excluded since they are not drawn from the process.
+We keep the architecture as close to standard practice as possible.
 The architecture and optimization details are provided in \Cref{app:exp}.

-We sample feature matrices \(A_k^\star\) uniformly over orthogonal matrices and then scale with positive scalars \(m_k\).
+We sample feature matrices \(A_k^\star\) uniformly from orthogonal matrices and then scale them by positive scalars \(m_k\).
 These constants are chosen geometrically, i.e., \(m_k = m^{\nheads-k} b_0\) where \(m > 1\) is the multiplicative constant and \(b_0 > 0\) is the base scale.
-This results in an importance hierarchy in the feature matrices whereas features within the same matrix has the same importance.
-In particular, \(A_1^\star\) has the largest norm and thus contains the most influential features in the process whereas \(A_k^\star\) has the smallest norm and thus the least important features.
-For simplicity, we choose \(\alpha_i = 1 / |I(I^{-1}(i))|\) where \(I^{-1}\) is the inverse of \(I\).
-Lastly, we choose \(I(k)\) as in \Cref{eq:intervals} with the same length intervals of size \(w / \nheads\).
-These choices formalize the notion of relative importance between local positions over the distant positions.
-As \(I(1)\) is paired with \(A_1^\star\) that has a large norm, the nearby positions influence the next token more that the distant tokens in \(I(\nheads)\) that are paired with \(A_h^\star\) which has a small norm.
-The details of all experimental parameters are provided in \Cref{app:exp} and additional experiments can be found in \Cref{app:additional_experiments}.
+This results in an importance hierarchy across the feature matrices, while features within the same matrix are equally important.
+In particular, \(A_1^\star\) has the largest norm and thus contains the most influential features, while \(A_\nheads^\star\) has the smallest norm and contains the least important ones.
+For simplicity, we choose \(I(k)\) as in \Cref{sec:markov} with equal-length intervals of size \(w/\nheads\), and set \(\alpha_i = 1/|I(k)|\) for \(i \in I(k)\).
+See \Cref{app:exp} for experimental details and \Cref{app:additional_experiments} for additional experiments.

 We observe that the transformers learn the task incrementally, with each stage corresponding to the acquisition of a sparse attention pattern as in \Cref{fig:attention}.
-All heads start at uniform due to the initialization.
-Then, they first mainly focus on the positions in \(I(1)\) as they are the most statistically important positions.
-At this stage, the heads compete to learn from these positions, resulting in overlapping attention patterns with some deviations due to the initialization.
-Later, heads gradually specialize in different patterns, with one head learning from the positions in \(I(2)\) while the other finally focusing on \(I(3)\).
+At initialization, all heads have uniform attention.
+Early in training, they focus primarily on \(I(1)\), the most statistically important positions.
+This is the \emph{competitive phase}: the heads compete to learn from these positions, resulting in overlapping attention patterns with initialization-induced deviations.
+The dynamics then enter the \emph{cooperative phase}, where heads gradually specialize in different patterns, with one head learning from \(I(2)\) while another eventually focuses on \(I(3)\).
+Notably, training consistently recovers the sparse, disjoint representation, even though the task admits multiple decompositions.